- Business and Employment»

 If someone from New York ends up on a local site in Virginia, that Virginia site would not want to show ads from local advertisers to that visitor.
 It would be a waste of impressions for the publisher and a waste of dollars for the advertiser.

-Effective targeting for displays should raise the click rate.
+Effective targeting for ads should raise the click rate.
 As a result, the advertiser will likely pay more.

 Targeting is one way to increase the effectiveness of a display ad.
 Other ways include: